olets/bayard-variations/README.md

 Note: **guitar chords** (in `"quotations"`) **don't look good with stacked variation markers.
-Use the include `hbv-deco-chords.fmt` to get around this** - include that .fmt and replace any
+Use the included `hbv-deco-chords.fmt` to get around this** - include that .fmt and replace any

 	!var..._stack(! y0 "X" ... !var..._stack)!